Emerald Ash Borer and the Firewood Quarantine

 What is being done about EAB in the rest of the state?

 Annual surveys to detect the arrival of EAB are conducted by the Missouri Department of Natural Resources, Missouri Department of Conservation, Missouri Department of Agriculture, and U.S. Forest Service at selected state parks, public and commercial campgrounds, and high-risk urban sites.
 These efforts include visual surveys as well as the use of purple prism-shaped traps and trap trees.
-These traps were placed in 11 state parks earlier in 2008.
-It is likely that traps and survey efforts will be increased in 2009.
+These traps were placed throughout many state parks in Missouri.
 These trapping efforts are part of a national effort to monitor and limit the spread and impact of EAB.

 How important are ash trees to Missouri?